deanblackborough/godot-platformer/README.md

 ## Known Issues

-A few rough edges we’re tracking early:
+There are a few rough edges:

 - Landing quirks — corner cases (literally!) where the player lands strangely when clipping onto tile edges